getoutreach/epf/README.md

 session.flush();
 ```

-In epf, most things are promises.
+In coalesce, most things are promises.
 In the above example you could listen for when the flush has completed using the promise API:

 ```